• Skip to primary navigation

 Buffalo Cauliflower Tacos

-Cauliflower florets are tossed in a creamy oat flour batter, coated in panko breadcrumbs, and tossed in vegan buffalo sauce before being twice-baked to make perfectly crispy vegan buffalo cauliflower nuggets!
-Tuck these tasty morsels into warm tortillas for a taco dinner that everyone will love!
+Cauliflower florets are coated in a creamy oat flour batter, covered in panko breadcrumbs, tossed in buffalo sauce, and then baked until perfectly crisp!
+Tuck these tasty nuggets into a wrap for a delicious meal!

 Print Pin Rate